Overview

 Once the colon has been repaired or removed, your surgeon will reconnect your digestive system to allow your body to expel waste.
 Options may include:

 • Rejoining the remaining portions of your colon.
-The surgeon may stitch the remaining portions of your colon together or attach your colon to your small intestine, creating what is called an anastomosis.
-Stool then leaves your body as before.
+The surgeon may sew the healthy ends of your colon together, or connect your small intestine to the rectum.
+This is called an anastomosis, and it allows stool to leave your body in the usual way.

 • Connecting your small intestine to your anus.
-After removing both the colon and the rectum (proctocolectomy), the surgeon may use a portion of your small intestine to create a pouch that is attached to your anus (ileoanal anastomosis).
-This allows you to expel waste normally, though you may have several watery bowel movements each day.
+After removing both the colon and the rectum in a proctocolectomy, the surgeon may use part of your small intestine to create a pouch that is attached to your anus.
+This is called ileoanal anastomosis (J-pouch) surgery.
+J-pouch surgery allows you to pass waste through your anus as you typically would, though you may have several watery bowel movements each day.
+This typically improves over time.

 Your surgeon will discuss your options with you before your operation.